 We will also roll up our sleeves for three days and get involved in the efforts of a non-profit while learning all about the legends and land from Aunty K!
 This hands-on non-profit was founded for research and educational purposes to discover and understand how Hawaiians sustained rain-fed intensive farming for centuries; and how it may inform our current efforts to live sustainably.

-Afterwards, it is time to fly to the land of the long white cloud, New Zealand.
-Here, we will spend the day exploring New Zealand's capital city before heading to Paihia in the jaw-droppingly beautiful Bay of Islands.
-We’ll discover this island paradise of golden, sandy beaches and charming small towns while we’re here, and even explore the Bay of Islands by boat.
+We head up to Whangarei before heading to Paihia in the jaw-droppingly beautiful Bay of Islands.
+We’ll discover this island paradise of golden, sandy beaches and charming small towns while we’re here, and even explore the Bay of Islands by canoe.
 It’s also home to the Waitangi Treaty Grounds, the birthplace of New Zealand.
 Here, we'll learn how New Zealand's history was shaped, marvel at cultural Maori (indigenous) performances in the Maori Meeting House, discover the world’s largest waka (canoe) and walk through native gardens with spectacular views of Paihia and the many islands.

 We'll make our way to the stunning Tawharanui Regional Park for our first conservation volunteer project in New Zealand.
 Tawharanui boasts some of New Zealand’s most beautiful white sandy beaches, rolling pastures, shingled bays, native coastal forest and regenerating wetlands.
 The sanctuary is a unique blend of conservation, recreation and sustainable farming within Tawharanui Regional Park.
 Our days here are spent participating in volunteer conservation initiatives working alongside park rangers and a local group of community volunteers, and our nights are spent under the starry night sky as we camp in this beautiful location.

-While this week will be focussed on a conservation project, the area we are working in is stunning and there will be time to swim, surf and snorkel.
-This is one of the best surf spots in the North Island of New Zealand and if you are lucky you might see the elusive Kiwi!
+While this week will be focused on a conservation project, the area we are working in is stunning and there will be time to swim, surf and snorkel.
+This is one of the best surf spots in the North Island of New Zealand and if you are lucky you might see the elusive Kiwi bird!

 We will also get the opportunity to mountain bike in Rotorua.
-The world-renowned network of nearly 200 kilometres of mountain bike trails in Whakarewarewa Forest consists of expertly built trails crafted to suit everyone, from absolute beginners through to extreme downhill competitors.
+The world-renowned network of nearly 200 kilometers of mountain bike trails in Whakarewarewa Forest consists of expertly built trails crafted to suit everyone, from absolute beginners through to extreme downhill competitors.
 After, we’ll cool off with a ride down the world’s largest commercially rafted waterfall!

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.